marko-galesic/Auto_job_applier_linkedIn/README.md

 ## 🚀 Deploying to Render with Terraform
 Render hosting is now codified so pushes to the `main` branch trigger an automated deployment.

 1. Copy `infra/render/terraform.tfvars.example` to `infra/render/terraform.tfvars` and adjust the values if you want to change the service name, plan, or branch.
-The defaults already target this repository and the `main` branch.
+The defaults already target this repository (https://github.com/marko-galesic/Auto_job_applier_linkedIn) and the `main` branch.
 2. Create a Render API key (Dashboard → Account Settings → API Keys) and add it as a GitHub Actions secret named `RENDER_API_KEY`.
 3. Optional: run `terraform plan` / `terraform apply` locally from `infra/render` to create the service before the first push.
 The provided `render.yaml` mirrors the service definition used by Terraform and can be imported directly in Render if you prefer a one-time manual bootstrap.
+If you import manually, set the build command to `pip install --upgrade pip && pip install -r requirements.txt` so Render does not default to a Node build (and error with `pnpm`).
 4. When changes land on `main`, the `Deploy to Render` workflow under `.github/workflows/render-deploy.yml` runs `terraform plan` and `terraform apply` to keep the Render service in sync.
 The service uses `gunicorn app:app --bind 0.0.0.0:$PORT` so Render health checks and port binding succeed by default.

 [back to index](#-content)